PlatinumFoxTail/AlgorithmsAI/documents/testing_documentation.md

 For checkstyle pylint has been used.
 As of 2nd of Feb the code has been rated as 6.70/10.

 TO DO:
-* Unit test for SGD method
+* Unit test for SGD method, to increase coverage from 77% -> 100%
 * Improve pylint score